-Stormwater samples will be collected manually, as grab samples.
+Stormwater samples will be collected manually, as grab samples and flow rates will be measured at each location.
 Each sample will be analyzed for appropriate PFAS compounds using Method 537 (Modified).
-Samples collected will be submitted to Vista Analytical Laboratory for analysis.
-Table 2-2 provides a summary of PFAS compounds to be analyzed and expected quantitation limits as provided by Vista Analytical.
+Samples collected will be submitted to a certified, qualified Laboratory for analysis.
+Table 2 provides a summary of PFAS compounds to be analyzed and expected quantitation limits as provided by the laboratory.
+Flow measurements will be used to estimate PFAS mass balances.